majidmc2/contpro-chk/README.md

 > Python3.*

 ####Run
-At first you should clone the repositoty
+At first you should clone the repository
 > git clone https://github.com/majidmc2/contpro_chk

 Then run contpro-chk.py by **Python3.***